 For those in the events industry, we have definitely been impacted immediately with the novel coronavirus (COVID-19).
 Events have been cancelled and/or postponed and nightlife/hospitality clients are hurting financially during a time when restaurant margins are already extremely thin.
 Unemployment has hit a record 3.3 Million and counting in our country.
 The economy has come to an unprecedented standstill while numerous states have issued a stay-at-home shelter in place policy.
 What does this mean for you?

 If you’re living in CA, we were the first state to have a statewide stay-at-home order that began on March 19th for at least 8 weeks.
 Governor Gavin Newsom suggested that 56% of Californians would ultimately contract COVID-19.
-Although he had omitted the context that this statistic was based on the assumption that nothing would be done to contain the virus, I’m grateful to have leadership that is taking this issue very seriously.
+Although he had omitted the context that this statistic was based on the assumption that nothing would be done to contain the virus.

 Most businesses have been shut down with the exception of what are considered to be essential services.
 The issue of gun stores however has been controversial, with the Governor’s office considering this an essential service while the LA Sheriff’s office has ordered all gun stores to be closed for fear of increased domestic violence and accidental gun deaths.